 That detail just follows the general theme of the series considering that, in Japan, the arrival of a train at a station is announced that way.
 Ticket itself does that when arriving to Kettougaharanote Duel field station in #2

 Mood Whiplash: #1 is generally a comedic episode, making us think its a lighter and softer season.
-Then at the end we learn that all the rangers are as good as dead, which is the reason they were chosen.
+Then at the end we learn that all the rangers are "as good as dead," which is the reason they were chosen.
 It was revealed by the monkey puppet for Pete's sake.

-Numerological Motif: This time, the rangers have numbers as their call sign instead of their colors:
+Numerological Motif: This time, the Rangers have numbers as their call sign instead of their colors.

 Pink Means Feminine: This is actually subverted.
 Although The Chick gets pink as her primary color, none of the guys seem to mind being pink.
 In fact, Hikari willingly switched with Kagura as her weapon was lighter (though he left her with his weapon, which is too heavy for her to lift).
 Right winds up in pink as often as anyone else.

 Powers as Programs: There's a power-swapping mechanic this year, allowing the ToQgers to switch their colors and personal weapons around while keeping their number.